IRGen: Generative Modeling for Image Retrieval: Method

+During inference, given a query image $\mathbf{q}$, we first calculate the query embedding processed by the encoder $\mathbb{E}$ and then generate discrete codes through the decoder $\mathbb{D}$ based on the query embedding in an autoregressive manner.
+These discrete codes represent an image that is considered as the nearest neighbor to the query image.
+This illustrates the process of Top-1 retrieval by generating the sequence codes one by one according to the argmax probability.
+To perform Top-K retrieval, our model utilize beam search integrated into the generating process, allowing us to find the top-$K$ images that are the closest matches.

+As illustrated in right of \cref{fig:framework}, this procedure begins by defining a beam size, denoted as K in our case.
+Initially, the beam comprises the start-of-sequence token, and the algorithm extends the current set of candidate sequences by considering the next potential tokens in the sequence.
+For each candidate sequence, the algorithm outputs probabilities for multiple potential next tokens and adds them to the beam.
+The expanded set of sequences is then scored based on the probabilities assigned by the model, which are computed as the product of the probabilities associated with their individual elements.
+The top-k sequences with the highest scores are retained, while the others are discarded.
+This selection process, which can be implemented with a priority queue in linear time with the candidate list size, is repeated until the last token is decoded.

+It's important to note that not all generated identifiers are necessarily valid, meaning that an identifier belonging to the set $[\mathbb{L}]^M$ may not correspond to any images within the retrieval database.
+Therefore, we must validate the generated image identifier at each step, which can be a time-consuming process.
+However, we address this challenge by constructing a prefix tree containing valid codes.
+In the case of beam search with a prefix tree, the search process is constrained to only consider valid next tokens, as determined by the prefix tree, rather than all the possible next tokens.
+This constraint ensures that the search process results in valid images, largely enhancing the efficiency of the retrieval process.

-In terms of the goal of efficiently finding the Top-K candidates, there are some similarities between beam search and ANN search that both aim to select Top-K promising candidates through traversing tree-like data structures.
-However they are quite different in the score calculation used to choose the current node.
-In ANN search, the score is generally calculated by the distance between the query feature and the node feature according to some distance measure.
-In contrast for beam search, the score or the probability is a function estimated via a differentiable neural network (typically an autoregressive model) conditioned on the query.
-As such, the whole retrieval pipeline naturally can be optimized in an end-to-end manner.
+\textbf{Beam search vs. ANN search.} Indeed, beam search can be regarded as a tree-based manner to perform approximate nearest neighbor (ANN) search.
+However, compared to prior methods, there is a significant difference in how they calculate the score to choose the current node.
+Traditional methods usually rely on calculating the distance between the query feature and the node's associated feature, using a predefined distance metric to determine the score.
+Conversely, in beam search, the score or likelihood is produced by a differentiable neural network conditioned on the query.
+This distinction allows the retrieval process to be refined end-to-end.